1) Hello everybody. Can you introduce yourself in a few words (age, job, career, etc.)?

 made some very beautiful ones.

 : Personally I coded a bit (I did some intros), but not enough to make demos.
 I participated in several coding parties at the time, but more as a pirate than a coder!
-In fact, it happened to us to come at CP with some original games and give them to the Replicants or Fuzion, in order to crack them live.
+In fact, it also happened on coding parties we handed over some original games to the Replicants or Fuzion.
+They on their turn cracked them ... live.
 We then made the compilation.
-The choice imposed itself: with my contacts, I had absolutely everything that came out of the Atari cracking scene.
+The choice was natural: with my contacts, I had absolutely everything that came out of the Atari cracking scene.

-5. Was it really the war with Supremacy?
+5) Was there really a war with Supremacy?
 If yes, why ?

-: No, we can not talk about war with Supremacy
+: No, we can not talk about a war with Supremacy

 were both in Euroswap and Supremacy, although Kovax got confused and left Supremacy quickly.